muratk5n/thirdwave/en/tweets/2022/week08.md

 ---

-I calculated Nodstream 2 to be at 1 GW capacity.
-That's one nuclear plant, that's it, nothing that can turn everything upside down.
-NS2's significance was more symbolic than in substance.
-It bypasses Ukraine so there was a message there.
-Plus the pipeline is new, its shutting down would not harming existing gas transportation, only future new transportation.
-NS2 was mostly a bellwether for Germany's stance toward Russia.

----

 H2 View: "$127.9m boost for zero emissions vehicles in Australia..
 Unveiled.. by the Australian Renewable Energy Agency (ARENA) on the behalf of the Australian Government, the Future Fuels